tullamods/Dominos/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Oh no, something broke.
 title: ''
 labels: "☠️ bug"
 assignees: Tuller
 ---

-If applicable, try reproducing your issue with just Dominos and Dominos_Config enabled.
-This helps route out issues that are due to either conflicts with other addons, or Dominos modules that are not part of the core, like Dominos_Units.
+**When reporting an issue, please try to reproduce the issue with just Dominos and Dominos_Config running.** Dominos reuses a good chunk of the stock UI, and other popular addons, like Move Anything, like to take control of those parts, too.

 **Addon Version**
 You can get this via running `/dominos version` in game

 **World of Warcraft Version**
-Classic, Retail, PTR
+For example, Classic, Retail, PTR, Beta.